MicrosoftDocs/learn/learn-pr/wwl-language/guided-project-develop-conditional-branching-looping/includes/5-exercise-build-loop-new-array-data.md

 ## Display message output when petCount is less than maxPets

-In this task, we will check to see if `petCount` is less than `maxPets` and if it is, we will display a message for the user.
-Let's get started.
+In this task, you check to see if `petCount` is less than `maxPets` and if it is, you display a message for the user.

 1. On a blank code line below the `for` loop that you just created, to see if `petCount` is less than `maxPets`, enter the following code: